sitepilot/sitepilot/readme.md

 Allow administrators (and users with the 'sp_user_switching' capability) to impersonate a user.

-### Beaver Builder Theme
+### Beaver Builder

-Compatibility settings for the Beaver Builder theme.
+Compatibility settings for the Beaver Builder plugin and theme.

+* White label plugin.
 * White label theme.
+* Deactivate all default builder modules.
+* Deactivate all default builder templates.

-### Astra Theme
+### Astra

 Compatibility settings for the Astra theme.

 * White label theme and Pro addon.

-### Beaver Builder Plugin

-Compatibility settings for the Beaver Builder plugin.

-* White label plugin.
-* Deactivate all default builder modules.
-* Deactivate all default builder templates.

 ### Update